On this page:

 The Scan API now includes enriched page details, such as page-specific scores and findings, for better analysis.
 Webhooks triggered on scan completion now include associated tags, providing clearer context like:

 [workspaceName] - [dpName] scan result for [scanTitle] is complete.
-[Tag1] [Tag2] [Tag3]
+[Tag1] [Tag2] [Tag3]Webhook

 When a Scan Completed webhook event is triggered, and the associated digital asset has tags, the notification now includes those tags for added context, such as:

 [workspaceName] - [dpName] scan result for [scanTitle] is complete.
-[Tag1] [Tag2] [Tag3]
+[Tag1] [Tag2] [Tag3]Simplified organization limit configuration for better setup

-Tenant setup is now easier with a unified input for resource limits.
+Organization setup is now easier with a unified input for resource limits.

 - 10,000 monitored pages

-- 500 academy seats
+- 500 Academy seats

 - 50,000 PDF pages